vecnatechnologies/backbone-torso/docs/DOCUMENTATION.md

 ##Nested Properties

 Because models, cells, and services all store state using Backbone's Model property infrastructure, they all fall prey to its limitations.
-Most notably it's inability to listen to or trigger events on property changes that occur within an array or object.
+Most notably its inability to listen to or trigger events on property changes that occur within an array or object.
 Torso includes the backbone-nested (https://github.com/afeld/backbone-nested) model provided by github user afeld.
 This nested model fixes this problem but at a performance price.
 Nested property listening is very convenient when needed, but if you expect to update the properties with high frequency, this can be costly.
 Torso offers the choice between a nested version and a non-nested version of both model and a cell.
 Currently, there is not nested service option, but extending NestedCell, will get you what you want (as a service is a simple extension of cell).

 ##Views

 A view is responsible for connecting a piece of DOM to some data in the application.
 A standalone view that controls a div is pretty straight-forward and many examples of how to use Backbone show this use-case.
 However, the more complicated an application gets, the more you have to figure out how views connect to one another.

 Views are often self-delegating.
-Often a view will decide to transition to another view or delegate part of it's data-to-DOM relationship to another view.
+Often a view will decide to transition to another view or delegate part of its data-to-DOM relationship to another view.
 A router can help when the user transitions between two top-level views (read more in the Perspective section), but typically a view has to figure out how to interact with other views.

 A view has the power to create/dispose, activate/deactivate, and attach/detach any other view.
 These actions are the phase changes in the life cycle of a view.
 While not disposed, a view can be in three states: